Kuurosu/inner_peace/README.md

 ![Nav Bar](media/nav-bar.png)

 - I went with a simple nav bar that had each page available from the start so you can get straight to where you want to go.
 This bar is available on every page in the same order to allow ease of access to where you need to be.
 When switchin to a tablet or mobile view the bar becomes stacked to still allow users to navigate to where they'd like to go.
+I also added resizing so when it's on mobile/tablet size the menu stacks and is in the middle of the screen.

 ![Main Page](media/main-page.png)

-- I wanted the main picture to have the image of a silhouette of a person and kept her in the middle of the screen during the responsive tests and have the motto in the middle of her.
+- I wanted the main picture to have the image of a silhouette of a person and kept her in the middle of the screen during the responsive tests and have the motto in the middle of them.
 - The image and descriptions below give an idea of why and how you can be performing yoga and meditation to really emphasize to the user why they would want to come to this site for assistance no matter the experience level.
+I have added padding to make it easier to read and see.

 ![Experience Level Links](media/experience-level.png)

 - Here I have presented an easy way for users progressing through the website to go straight to their level without having to go back to the top of the page.
-They can click the entire box rather than just the text itself.
-I also gave the font a black outline to make it easier to read as the backgrounds had many colours to them.
-They are all responsive and the text gets smaller to accomodate the smaller size on tablet/mobile.
+I also gave the font a black outline and used the brightness filter to darken the background to make it easier to read.

 ![Footer](media/footer.png)